Skip to Main Content

 If you must do an internet search because you can't find what you want on a school database, use a child-friendly search engine.
 Child friendly search engines are designed to create a safe online environment.
 They have content filtering, privacy protection, educational resources, and are easy to use.
 Some examples of child friendly search engines are

-When performing online searches, however, it pays to be savvy and understand how search engines operate.
+When performing internet searches, whether it's using a search engine or a database, it pays to be savvy and understand how search engines operate.
 Learn more about how search engines work to perform internet searches.
 Click here for database passwords or click here to access Clever.

 Using Keywords